This post was originally published on this site

 Sort

-The step is to sort through everything in your workplace and eliminate anything that is not essential to the efficient functioning of your operation.
+The first step is to sort through everything in your workplace and eliminate anything that is not essential to the efficient functioning of your operation.

 This includes excess inventory, materials past their expiration date, outdated equipment, and anything else that takes up valuable space without serving a purpose.
 Once you’ve sorted through everything, you’ll be left with only the essentials—and a much more streamlined operation.